Back to blog

 The drawbacks of traditional MVNEs

-The MVNE model has been in use since the 1990s and not every provider has kept pace with evolving technical advances and customer expectations.
+The MVNE model has been in use since the early '00s and not every provider has kept pace with evolving technical advances and customer expectations.
 Depending on the partner you choose, you may experience significant challenges.

 1. Complex integration: Some MVNEs rely on legacy infrastructure, which complicates the integration process.
 This not only increases the time it takes to launch your MVNO but can cause long-term maintenance costs and operational complexities.